davidw/noVNCgem/README.md

 This gem is an attempt to make noVNC easy to install in a Rails application.

-So far, it's fairly primordial, in that I just copied the assets in and changed a few things by hand.
-Having got everything working, the next step will be to automate the process of importing code from noVNC, and perhaps create something to make the HTML code available, like a generator.
+So far, it's fairly basic.
+There is a Rake task to import code from a checked out git directory to make it easier to import updates from the noVNC project.
+Future work might include something to make the HTML code available, like a generator.

+To use:

+    gem 'noVNC', :git => "git://github.com/davidw/noVNCgem.git"

 The original noVNC is available here: http://kanaka.github.com/noVNC/